wcout/fltk-gif-animation/README.md

 [KleineBre's FLTK stuff](https://ringbreak.dnd.utwente.nl/~mrjb/fltk/)

 Unfortunately there are many animated GIF's that don't play well with this solution.
-So I tried to fix the bugs, but after much disapointment decided to start from scratch.
-I found [The GIFLIB project](http://giflib.sourceforge.net/), an easy to use library to leverage the burdon of decoding the GIF's to get more quickly (and safely) to the real work of designing the interface to FLTK.
+So I tried to fix the bugs, but after much disappointment decided to start from scratch.
+I found [The GIFLIB project](http://giflib.sourceforge.net/), an easy to use library to reduce the burden of decoding the GIF's to get more quickly (and safely) to the real work of designing the interface to FLTK.

 ## Solution 1: External Widget